 Although it is obviously the content of your resume that will eventually gain you an interview, you should also take extreme care as to the presentation.
 You want it to be easy for the reader to follow and understand.

-Combined your skills and work experience together
+Combine your skills and work experience together

 Prospective employers want to see how you’ve used the skills you have acquired and where.
-This will help you tailor your resume more accurately to each role you apply for
+This will help you tailor your resume more accurately to each role you apply for.

 Include correct dates of employment